penafieljlm/inquisitor/README.md

 # Inquisitor

-Inquisitor is a simple for gathering information on companies and organizations through the use of Open Source Intelligence (OSINT) sources.
+Inquisitor is a simple tool for gathering information on companies and organizations through the use of Open Source Intelligence (OSINT) sources.
+It is heavily inspired from how Maltego and recon-ng operates, and the tool pretty much re-implements some of the features of those tools but adds an additonal layer of opinion-based semantics on top of asset types in order to create an easy-to-use workflow.

 The key features of Inquisitor include:

 1. The ability to cascade the ownership label of an asset (e.g. if a Registrant Name is known to belong to the target organization, then the hosts and networks registered with that name shall be marked as belonging to the target organization)
 2. The ability transform assets into other potentially related assets through querying open sources such as Google and Shodan
 3. The ability to visualize the relationships of those assets through a zoomable pack layout

-It is heavily inspired from how Maltego operates, except in this tool, all transforms are performed automatically.

 ## Concept